Build Matrix

 Explicitly included jobs inherit the first value in the array #

-The jobs which are explicitly included inherit the first value of the expansion keys defined.
+The jobs that are explicitly included inherit the first value of the expansion keys defined.

 language: python